austinjaney/Blog/Checklists/R710 Deployment.md

 *When a Server is in repair*
 > Tape Build Sheet to Server
-> Make sure to communicate the status to needed players
+> Make sure to communicate the status to your team.

 - Fresh Thermal Paste
 - Install Hardware to the desired system configuration